 Feeding the Mind

-The vocational training programs offer these vulnerable women the opportunity to learn tailoring or cosmetology, vital skills offering a future of employment and the chance to escape poverty.
+The vocational training programs offer these vulnerable women the opportunity to learn sewing or cosmetology, vital skills offering a future of employment and the chance to escape poverty.

 Feeding the Spirit